bcahn7/STAT545-hw-Kozik-Pavel/hw01_gapminder.md

 Homework 1: Gapminder
 ================

-  In this assignment I will look at the [**gapminder**](https://cran.r-project.org/web/packages/gapminder/index.html) data set, let us begin by seeing what variables are avaliable,
+  In this assignment I will look at the [**gapminder**](https://cran.r-project.org/web/packages/gapminder/index.html) data set, let us begin by seeing what variables are available,

     ## [1] "country"   "continent" "year"      "lifeExp"   "pop"       "gdpPercap"

-and their respecitve formats.
+and their respective formats.

     ## Classes 'tbl_df', 'tbl' and 'data.frame':    1704 obs. of  6 variables:
     ##  $ country  : Factor w/ 142 levels "Afghanistan",..: 1 1 1 1 1 1 1 1 1 1 ...